isomerpages/moe-methodistgirlssch/_admissions/Secondary Admission/Direct School Admission for Secondary 1.md

 ## Direct School Admission Into MGS Secondary 1 In 2023

 MGS invites Primary 6 students to participate in this year’s DSA exercise.
-As MGS is a dual track school with both O-level track and IP track, our DSA talent areas are applicable for both IP and 'O' Level Programme.
+As MGS is a dual track school with both O-level track and IP track, our DSA talent areas are applicable for both Integrated Programme and O-Level Programme.

 ### MGS DSA TALENT AREAS: